thomazbastiaanssen/anansi/README.md

 ```

     ## [1] "Running annotation-based correlations"
-    ## [1] "Running correlations for the following groups: Aged yFMT, Aged oFMT, Young yFMT and all together"
+    ## [1] "Running correlations for the following groups: All, Aged yFMT, Aged oFMT, Young yFMT"
     ## [1] "Fitting models for differential correlation testing"

 ## Spin to a table📝